gibbok/typescript-book/README.md

 ```

 ### “tsc –watch”

 This command starts a TypeScript compiler with --watch parameter, with the ability to automatically recompile TypeScript files whenever they are modified.

 ```shell
 tsc --watch
 ```

+Starting from TypeScript version 4.9, file monitoring primarily relies on file system events, automatically resorting to polling if an event-based watcher cannot be established.

 ### Definite Assignment Assertions (!)